garywiz/chaperone/doc/source/ch/config-service.rst

      four.service:   { service_group: "sanity_checks", command: "echo four" }

-   The "after" declaration assures that "three.service" will start only once all services in the "setup" group have successfully started.  *But*, "four.service" is still indpeendent and can start at any time.
+   The "after" declaration assures that "three.service" will start only once all services in the "setup" group have successfully started.  *But*, "four.service" is still independent and can start at any time.

    So, for "four.service" there are two options.
 By declaring "four.service" like this::